All posts

 What Thuki Does Not Do

 Honesty matters here too.
-Thuki is the interface layer specifically because it explicitly does not do certain things.
+Thuki owns the interface and the runtime, but it specifically does not do certain things.

 Thuki does not generate text.
-Every token in every response comes from a model running in Ollama.
-Thuki forwards the request, streams the bytes back, and renders them.
+It runs the model that does.
+Every token comes from the open model's weights; Thuki's engine executes them, streams the bytes, and renders them.
+Thuki runs the model, but it did not train it.
 The intelligence is the model's.

 Thuki does not decide what answers are good.
 Quality, factuality, tone, and reasoning depth are all properties of the model.
-Switching from Llama 3.2 to Qwen 2.5 changes the answers; switching from Thuki to a different interface (with the same model running underneath) does not.
+Switching from one open model to another changes the answers; switching from Thuki to a different interface (with the same model running underneath) does not.

 Thuki does not run a backend.
 There is no Thuki server.
 No analytics, no telemetry, no Thuki account database.
-The interface runs entirely on your machine, and the only network traffic Thuki itself generates is software updates from GitHub.
+Inference happens entirely on your machine.
+The only network Thuki itself touches is the one-time model download from the Hugging Face Hub and software updates from GitHub.

 Thuki does not train, fine-tune, or modify models.
 It accepts whatever the model returns and renders it.
 It does not post-process responses, apply guardrails, or filter content.

 This is deliberate scoping.
-A product that tries to own all three layers is a much larger project (OpenAI, Anthropic, and Google have thousands of employees between them).
-A product that owns one layer well can be built and maintained by a small team.
+A product that tries to own all three layers, the model included, is a much larger project (OpenAI, Anthropic, and Google have thousands of employees between them).
+Thuki owns two layers well: the interface and the runtime.
+The third, the part that needs a research lab and a fortune in compute, it leaves to the open-source community.

 Why the Separation Is the Point

-The three-layer separation is not a compromise Thuki makes because building all three is hard.
+Keeping the model layer separate is not a compromise Thuki makes because training a model is hard.
 It is a deliberate design choice with real benefits to the user.

 You can swap models freely.
 When a better open-source model is released next month, you can be running it the same day.
 Thuki does not need a release, an update, or a feature flag.
-The interface keeps working; the brain changes.
+The interface and the engine keep working; the brain changes.

 You are not locked into anyone's model quality curve.
 ChatGPT's user gets exactly the models OpenAI ships, on OpenAI's schedule.
 Thuki's user gets whatever the open-source community has produced, on the community's schedule.
-That schedule has been faster than OpenAI's for the last 18 months on the categories of model that matter for daily local use.
+That schedule has been fast on the categories of model that matter for daily local use.

 Interface improvements do not depend on model releases.
 Thuki can ship a better window animation, a better hotkey config, a better OCR pipeline, without waiting on any model.
 Conversely, when a new model is released, Thuki gets the benefit without shipping a thing.

-The shorthand: Thuki competes on the interface layer, and only on the interface layer.
+The shorthand: Thuki competes on the interface and the workflow, not on the model.
+It ships an engine so there is nothing to set up, but bundling an engine is table stakes; every local-AI app can run a model.
+What they cannot do is summon over any app, including fullscreen.
 Whether the answers are good is a model question, not a Thuki question.

 How to Compare AI Products Honestly